 I'll implement the actual encoding and decoding in the library part of

-crate.
+the obnam crate.
 That will be my general principle: the actual

 sub-commands provide the command line interface, but call the library